MGHollander/tado-ciq-bridge/README.md

 ## Scheduler

-The API uses the scheduler.
+The API uses the scheduler for automated tasks like cleaning up old user sessions.
 Add the following cron entry to your server to enable it.

 ```bash
 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1